Bernard-A/IoTRoam-Tutorial/OTAA.md

  * Modify ```$ config/loraserver/api/client/certificate.json``` to fit your AS deployment
      * ```“CN”:“01234567-0123-0123-0123-0123456789ab”```
         ```sh
-        Copy the ID under the section [application_server] in the file  'chirpstack-application-server.toml'  in the application server
+        Copy the "ID" under the section [application_server] in the file  'chirpstack-application-server.toml'
-        in the place of '01234567-0123-0123-0123-0123456789ab'
+        in the application server in the place of '01234567-0123-0123-0123-0123456789ab'
         ```

 ### 5. Configuration in the AS files